MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/track-and-revoke-admin.md

 Track and revoke features for the unified labeling client are currently in PREVIEW.
 The [Azure Preview Supplemental Terms](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) include additional legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

 > [!NOTE]
-> Track and revoke features are supported for Office types only.
+> Track and revoke features are supported for Office file types only.
 >

 ## Track document access